hypernumbers/learn_elisp_the_hard_way/contents/lesson-3-1-writing-functions.rst

 Defining A More Complex Function
 --------------------------------

-Lets create a function that takes multiple arguments:
+Let's create a function that takes multiple arguments:

 ::